-- Are individuals, estates, trusts, closely held corporations (other than S corporations), or personal service corporations and - Have a passive activity loss or credit for the tax year.
+Are individuals, estates, trusts, closely held corporations, or personal service corporations and

+Have a passive activity loss or credit for the tax year.
-Individuals, estates, and trusts.

 If you have a passive activity loss or credit, use Form 8582, Passive Activity Loss Limitations, to figure your allowable passive losses and Form 8582-CR, Passive Activity Credit Limitations, to figure your allowable passive credits.
+For a corporation, use Form 8810, Corporate Passive Activity Loss and Credit Limitations.
+See the instructions for these forms for more information.

-If the publicly traded partnership (PTP) box on Schedule K-1 is checked, do not report passive income (loss) from the partnership on Form 8582.
-See page 5 for the special rules for PTPs.
+If the publicly traded partnership box on Schedule K-1 is checked, do not report passive income (loss) from the partnership on Form 8582.
+See page 5 for the special rules for publicly traded partnerships.